This Avocado Salsa is the best! It’s fresh and tasty, with crunchy veggies and creamy avocado.

 Instructions

-• COMBINE: In a large serving bowl, combine all the prepped ingredients along with the 3 tbsp lime juice, 1 tsp lime zest, 3 tbsp oil, 1 tsp garlic, and 1/2 tsp each of salt, pepper, and cumin.
+• In a large bowl, mix all prepped ingredients oil, garlic, salt, pepper, and cumin.

 Recipe Notes

-Note 2: Tomatoes: Avoid unripe or pink tomatoes; you won't get the same robust flavor.
+Note 2: Avoid unripe or pink tomatoes; you won't get the same robust flavor.
 Look for the ripest, reddest tomatoes.
-If not using cherry tomatoes, cut the tomatoes in half and use a teaspoon to scoop out the seeds and watery center before dicing.
+If not using cherry tomatoes, cut the tomatoes in half and use a teaspoon to scoop out the seeds and watery center before dicing.ย

 Serving: 1serving | Calories: 6.5kcal | Carbohydrates: 6.5g | Protein: 1.3g | Fat: 10.6g | Sodium: 5.8mg | Fiber: 3.4g | Sugar: 1.6g